Summer Adventure Camp

-As a sport adventure racing presents a unique challenge in that it combines elements of running, biking, paddling, climbing, and map and compass navigation while emphasizing teamwork.
-A key part of our vision is the development of a summer adventure camp for middle school students that will make each of these activities accessible to youth.
-The program will simultaneously serve as a means of introducing the requisite skills for enjoying these activities, a way for existing skills to be sharpened, and provide for greater general fitness (both mental and physical) for the participants.
-Experts in each discipline will ensure the safety of the students while they become equipped in both mind and body to take on the challenge of a serious back-country adventure.
-The confidence, self-knowledge, and fitness gained through participation in this camp will not only pay dividends towards future racing or outdoor adventure ambitions, but will serve participants when they are faced with other life challenges.
+Adventure has shaped our lives in ways that we are grateful for.
+We have developed strong passions for being active and challenging ourselves in the outdoors.
+Biking, hiking, climbing, paddling--days spent doing these things are days well spent.
+Our vision for our summer adventure camp is the creation of a program that will simultaneously serve as a means of introducing the requisite skills for enjoying these activities, a way for existing skills to be sharpened, and something that will provide for greater general fitness (both mental and physical) for the participants.
+Experts in outdoor adventure will ensure the safety of the campers while they become equipped in both mind and body to take on the challenge and rigors of serous outdoor adventure.
+The confidence, self-knowledge, and fitness gained through participation in this camp will not only pay dividends towards future outdoor adventure ambitions, but will serve participants when they are faced with other life challenges.
 In addition, it will serve as a foundation toward an appreciation for life-long wellness.

-Plans for this year's camp will include class I-III packrafting, night orienteering, mountain biking in Mond Du Lac, rock outdoor rock climbing, stand up paddleboarding on Lake Superior, and 3 nights camping in Duluth area state parks.
+2014 camp included rock climbing, canyoneering, coasteering, hiking, and stand up paddleboarding, kayaking, and packrafting.
 Camp costs will be around $300 per participant and will include all travel, camping, professional instruction, equipment (except bikes and helmets) and most food.
 Full and partial scholarships are available, thanks to a geneorus donatin from Altru Health System.
 Please email for details.